kad99kev/kad99kev.github.io/content/pages/about/about.md

 In the meantime, if you would like to know more about me, head down below!

+## Where my interests lie?
+- Artificial Intelligence
+- Deep Learning
+- Reinforcement Learning

+## What I like to do?
+- Play football
+- Go for a jog
+- Read books
+- Listen to music

+## Random Information!
+- My favourite football club is [Arsenal](https://www.arsenal.com/)
+- I can play as a Full Back, Centre Back or as a Centre Defensive Midfielder
+- My favourite genres of music are Alternative and Indie

 ## Some software tools and frameworks I am familiar with :D

 ![](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![](https://img.shields.io/badge/PyTorch%20-%23EE4C2C.svg?&style=for-the-badge&logo=PyTorch&logoColor=white)